scav-hunt/scav-hunt.github.io/README.md

 This site's Markdown converter is [kramdown](https://kramdown.gettalong.org/), not traditional GFM.
 See [this page](https://kramdown.gettalong.org/syntax.html) for information on any syntactical differences.

 ## Contact
-This website is currently being built by [Judge Gabi Garcia](https://github.com/gabigarc03).
+This website is managed by [Judge Gabi Garcia](https://github.com/gabigarc03).
 Please reach out to her with any concerns about the website.